 Your body’s systems follow a 24-hour series of patterns—your temperature, your metabolism, and your sleep are all dependent on your circadian rhythms, as these patterns are known.
 “If people stay up later in the summer, it could throw their sensitive circadian rhythms off,” says Derichs.
 Poor sleep is a risk factor for depression, so if you sleep poorly or significantly less in summer, you could be opening the door to SAD.
 (Try these tips for getting a sounder, longer full night of shut-eye.)

 You live in the South

 No one is sure why, says Derichs, but “people in southern U.S. states tend to experience summer SAD more so than those in the north.”
-Considering that the lower latitudes experience longer days (more sunlight), higher temps and warmer nights (which can equal worse sleep), it starts to make sense that the risk may be higher below the Mason-Dixon Line.
-Here are some ways to stay cooler this summer.
+Considering that the lower latitudes experience higher temps and warmer nights (which can equal worse sleep), it starts to make sense that the risk may be higher below the Mason-Dixon Line.

 Your allergies are acting up

 “New research has shown a link between allergies and depression,” says Dr. Tausig.
 “Reports suggest that the risk of depression in people with severe allergies is twice of those without.”
-Those who are sensitive to environmental toxins may have a harder time with warm weather because the breezes and temperatures can bring up irritants that can cause inflammation in your brain, which has been linked to bad moods and depression.
-Find relief with these 11 ways to stop seasonal allergies.
+With plants blooming throughout the season, more time outdoors, and open windows, summer can be especially hard on people with environmental sensitivities; the irritants may cause inflammation in your brain, which has been linked to bad moods and depression.

 You can’t bear being bare